-Balanced Direct Out ¼” TRS (stereo) jack socket allows connection of the Blackbird to mixing desk, computer soundcard or external audio capture device.
+Balanced Direct Out ¼” TRS (stereo) jack socket allows connection of the Blackbird to the mixing desk, computer sound card or external audio capture device.
 This output is balanced and transformer isolated, eliminating earth loops and reducing hum to an absolute minimum.
-The Triad Magnetics audio transformer also imparts it’s own character, further enhancing and sweetening the tone.
-This output is driven by a discrete class AB amplifier circuit –
+The Triad Magnetics audio transformer also imparts its own character, further enhancing and sweetening the tone.
+This output is driven by a discrete class AB amplifier circuit.

 This unit does not sound or feel like any guitar pedal I've ever used.
 It has a liveliness and sense of space that I've not experienced other than playing through a good tube amp.
 I use it with the signal split; one side goes direct to my daw, the other goes into channel 2 of a Mesa Lone Star that's just starting to break up.
 The signal through the amp sounds better, of course, but the direct signal is excellent also.
 The main thing is that it makes the Mesa sound better than it ever has.